python/cpython/Doc/library/__main__.rst

 Some modules contain code that is intended for script use only, like parsing command-line arguments or fetching data from standard input.
-If a module like this is imported from a different module, for example to unit test it, the script code would unintentionally execute as well.
+If a module like this was imported from a different module, for example to unit test it, the script code would unintentionally execute as well.

 This is where using the ``if __name__ == '__main__'`` code block comes in